pamelahicks/accessible-modal/README.md

 2. The modal created on instantiation
 3. The HTML element passed to the `open()` method

-therefore `[aria-hidden="true"] { display: none; }` is convenient css to hide the backdrop layer and the modal if pre-rendered in the markup.
+therefore `[aria-hidden="true"] { display: none; }` is convenient CSS to hide the backdrop layer as well as the modal if it is pre-rendered in the markup.